 - Despite the ‘Mediterranean-like breeze’, this new latitude wine is still made in the tropics and it’s not called ‘Monsoon Wines’ by accident, which is a fascinating challenge taken on by the wine makers in this part of the world.

 Having discovered there was a vineyard in Thailand, I was on the next boat and bus out of Koh Tao.

-A bit of research online told me that not only is it possible to visit the Hua Hin Hills Vineyard, they have a wonderful sala (designed by a colleague of Norman Foster, no less), where you can indulge in a bit (or a lot) of wine tasting and food pairing.
+A bit of research online told me that not only is it possible to visit the vineyard, but they also have a wonderful sala (designed by a colleague of Norman Foster, no less), where you can indulge in a bit (or a lot) of wine tasting and food pairing.

 Hua Hin Hills Vineyard doesn’t process the grapes on site but that didn’t bother me in the slightest – I’ve seen grapes crushed more than once and I’m always more interested in the finished product.

-There are four wine tasting options ranging from one glass of sweet wine through to the grand five wines.
+There are four wine-tasting options ranging from one glass of sweet wine to the grand five wines.
 Not one to do things by halves, I went for the Grand Tasting Set.
 And, of course, I ordered the tapas pairing.

-What follows in a summary of what I ate and drank.
-Obviously, everybody has different preferences and palate when it comes to wine and food so I’ll try to be as objective as I can with the descriptions.
+What follows is a summary of what I ate and drank.
+Obviously, everybody has different preferences and palates when it comes to wine and food so I’ll try to be as objective as I can with the descriptions.